PavanRangani/docs/docs/prd/incentive-stock/grant.md

 [Mockup of restricted Edit](https://drive.google.com/file/d/1tTL1MrBio-C4UM-QfqniNUUFcKhKOQhP/view?usp=sharing)

-- Message for Edit dialog of NQSO & ISO : `As exercise is performed of this Grant, Edit is restricted for some fields`.
+- Message for Edit dialog of NQSO & ISO : `Exercise, Forfeit, Accelerate or Exchange is performed for this Grant.
+So Edit is restricted for some of the fields`
-- Message for Edit dialog of RSU & RSA : `As vested detail is added of this Grant, Edit is restricted for some fields`.
+- Message for Edit dialog of RSU & RSA : `Vested Details, Forfeit, Accelerate or Exchange is performed for this Grant.
+So Edit is restricted for some of the fields`
+- Message for Edit dialog of Carried Interest: `Vested Details or Forfeit is performed for this Grant.
+So Edit is restricted for some of the fields`

 ### Scenarios